-United States History I is an introductory survey course into American history explored and researched for our collective understanding.
-The goal for students taking this course is knowledge of United States history through the Civil War and familiarity with the skills and methods of working as a historian.
+United States History II is an introductory survey course into American history explored and researched for our collective understanding.
+The goal for students taking this course is knowledge of United States history following the Civil War and familiarity with the skills and methods of working as a historian.
 Students will leave the course with mastery over content and skills they can take to any major and education and career path.
-Completion of the following grading areas determines your course grade.
+Completion of the following criteria determines your success in this course.